AdobeDocs/journey-optimizer.it-IT/help/using/orchestrated/activities/enrichment.md

 1. Identify the data you want to create a reconciliation link with.

     * To create a reconciliation link with data from the Campaign database, select **Database schema** and choose the schema where the target is stored.
-    * To create a reconciliation link with data coming from the input transition, select **Temporary schema** and choose the orchestrated campaign transition where the target data is stored.
+    * To create a reconciliation link with data coming from the input transition, select **Temporary schema** and choose the Orchestrated campaign transition where the target data is stored.

 1. The **Label** and **Name** fields are automatically populated based on the selected target schema.
 You can change their values if necessary.